Belfast: 028 9066 7878

 Kingsbridge Private Hospital Endoscopy clinic has a team of locally based Consultant Gastroenterologists and Hepatobiliary Surgeons who can deliver an examination, diagnosis and ultimately treatment of conditions in the oesophagus, stomach, large and small intestines (bowel) and biliary system.

 An endoscopy is a procedure which involves inserting an endoscope (a thin, long, flexible tube with camera) into the body through the mouth or rectum to allow visual examination of the gastrointestinal tract.
+It can be used to diagnose, monitor, and treat various medical conditions

 The Endoscopy Clinic at Kingsbridge Private Hospital has a team of locally based Consultant Gastroenterologists and Surgeons who can deliver scope examinations, diagnosis and treatment of conditions in the oesophagus (gullet), stomach, large and small intestines (bowel) and biliary (gallbladder) system.